 Mobile manufacturers have been sloppy about allowing functionality by (Bluetooth) keyboard.
 A user can type words and do data entry with a keyboard, but they cannot navigate well around the OS with a keyboard.
 This problem also has speech dictation users complaining.
 Many functions can't be accomplished with voice alone.
 This is an area of growth for these manufacturers like Google and Apple.
 Yet at the end of the day, scanning, voice and touch on a mobile device are an array of strategies applied by users.
 There are no "keyboard-only" mobile users that this exercise has revealed.
 That doesn't mean the manufacturers should let up on advancing their support of keyboard and voice.
 Everything should be able to be done with both keyboard and voice.

-Isn't it obvious that keyboard only users also sometimes use mouse?
+Isn't it obvious that keyboard only users also sometimes use a mouse?

 I received this tweet.